irmen/Pyro4/docs/source/clientcode.rst

 * Every single Proxy object will have its own socket connection to the daemon.
 * You can share Proxy objects among threads, it will re-use the same socket connection.
 * Usually every connection in the daemon has its own processing thread there, but for more details see the :doc:`servercode` chapter.
 * The connection will remain active for the lifetime of the proxy object.
-* At proxy creation, no actual connection is made.
-The proxy is only actually connected at first use, or when you manually connect it using the ``_pyroReconnect()`` method.
-* You can free resources by manually closing the proxy connection if you don't need it anymore.
+Hence, consider cleaning up a proxy object explicitly if you know you won't be using it again in a while.
+That will free up resources and socket connections.
-  This can be done in two ways:
+  You can do this in two ways:

   1. calling ``_pyroRelease()`` on the proxy.
   2. using the proxy as a context manager in a ``with`` statement.